notaglitch/notaglitch/README.md

-Hello!
-It’s Ghafoor, a normal HUMAN living on EARTH.
-Polyglot,  music instruments, runner, Learner, and tech enthusiast.
+Hi there!
+I’m Ghafoor, just a regular guy trying to figure things out.
+I’m passionate about languages, playing music, and running, but my real love lies in computers and technology.

-A creative thinker, curious and an avid learner, always exploring new things.
-When I'm not online, you can find me somewhere running or doing some other COOL* stuff.
+I’m always eager to learn about the latest innovations and how they shape our world.
+Whether it’s coding, exploring new software, cybersecurity and of course AI, I find joy in understanding how things work.
+When I’m not online.

 # 🔨 Skills